vsummet/cms230notes/assembly/as-chap11-load_store.md

 Important: Within a byte the order of the bits is the same for all computers (no matter how the bytes themselves are arranged).

-Many modern processors (including the ARM) are **bi-endian**.
+Many modern processors (including the ARM) are **big-endian**.
 That is, they can support data in both little- and big-Endian specifications.
 However, ARM by default is little-Endian, and instructions are always stored in little-Endian format.

 ### Question